 Make these Toilet Paper Fabric Covered Pumpkins using your favorite Fall fabrics.

 I made these Toilet Paper Fabric Covered Pumpkins several years ago but I wanted to share with you how easy they are to make so you can make your own this year.
 They are so fast that you can make several in an hour.
 The most time consuming part is cutting the fabric.
+If you purchase fat quarters of fabric you don’t even have to cut it.

 fat quarter of fabric per pumpkin (18″x 22″)